Symptoms of genital herpes range from asymptomatic to tingling and burning without lesions, to recurrent genital ulcerations.

 Infection with HSV-1 or HSV-2 can cause oral, genital, and ocular ulcers.
 The primary episode occurs during initial infection with HSV, in which the host lacks an antibody response.

-Oral herpes consists of an infection with HSV-1 with 2- to 12-day incubation.
-If symptomatic, high fever, sore throat, and pharyngeal edema follow.
+Herpes labialis (oral herpes) is infection of the mouth area and lips with HSV-1.
+If symptomatic, high fever, sore throat, and pharyngeal edema may occur.
 Painful ulcers can appear a few days later on the pharyngeal and oral mucosa, and high fever and mouth pain last for several days.
 Generalized muscle pains and often rigors occur, with cervical lymphadenopathy and sometimes splenomegaly.
 Recurrent infections can occur and typically recurrences are in the same site.
 Recurrences last from 6 to 48 hours; pain, burning, or tingling starts, and then vesicles form.
 Systemic manifestations do not typically occur and the lesions will crust and heal in about 10 days.

 Genital herpes is caused by infection with either HSV-1 or HSV-2.
 The first clinical episode of genital ulceration may represent either new acquisition of the virus or newly recognized disease with remote acquisition of the virus.
 Sexual contact passes infection to the patient.
 Women may have genital pain, discharge, and dysuria with ulcerative lesions on the vulva, perineum, buttocks, cervix, and vagina.
-During primary infection, in which the host lacks an antibody response, women tend to have systemic symptoms including fever, neuralgia, and constipation, whereas men have a milder primary course.
+During primary infection, women tend to have systemic symptoms including fever, neuralgia, and constipation, whereas men have a milder primary course.
 Men may have vesicles on the penis shaft or glans with urethritis.
 Proctitis may occur with discharge, rectal pain, tenesmus, constipation, impotence, and urinary retention after anorectal intercourse.
 About 70% have recurrent episodes within the first year, with attacks decreasing over time.

 For both HSV-1 and HSV-2, asymptomatic shedding may occur in the absence of lesions; transmission of the virus may occur during asymptomatic shedding.
 HSV establishes latency in neuronal ganglia and periodically reactivates.
 Most reactivations are asymptomatic but can result in transmission of the virus.
 The classic clinical presentation of vesicles progressing to painful ulcers is unusual; atypical and mild symptoms are common, and most people have unrecognized disease.